colabottles/colabottles/README.md

 ![A lobster on a plate on a table and some fries in a restaurant.](https://res.cloudinary.com/colabottles/image/upload/v1585002435/images/cookslobsterhouse_dbocrg.jpg)

 Hi!
 I'm Todd Libby.
-I wam a Senior Accessibility Engineer.
+I am a Senior Accessibility Engineer.
 I am also a Senior Front End Developer and Accessibility Advocate and an Invited Expert at the [W3C](https://www.w3.org/).

 I live in Phoenix, Arizona now, but I am originally from Portland, Maine 🦞 and love to eat lobster and lobster rolls, travel 🧳, workout 🏋🏻, walking/hiking 🎒⛰, and going to live concerts and music 🥁🎶🎸 among a variety of other things concerning food. 🌯🌮🌶🍱